Meditech works with Google to host EHRs to the public cloud, intros iPhone support

 Meditech is collaborating with Google Cloud to offer its electronic health record through its public cloud platform, which it says will boost security, interoperability and scalability for its EHR customers.

-By working with Google Cloud Platform Meditech will be able to offer options aligned with its Meditech-as-a-Service subscription model, the company said on Tuesday, with faster and more cost-effective implementation of evolving EHR technology.
+By working with Google Cloud Platform, Meditech will be able to offer options aligned with its Meditech-as-a-Service subscription model, the company said on Tuesday, with faster and more cost-effective implementation of evolving EHR technology.

-Public cloud also helps healthcare organizations with finite resources for cybersecurity bolster their infosec preparedness and protect against ransomware attacks.
+Public cloud also helps healthcare organizations with finite resources for cybersecurity to bolster their infosec preparedness and protect against ransomware attacks.
 And the Google Cloud collaboration also extends to application development.

 “Plans are underway to develop native cloud products as well as APIs to be used on these products,” says Meditech President and COO Michelle O’Connor.
-“So the innovations will be extended to our on-premise customers as well.”
+“So the innovations will be extended to our on-premises customers as well.”

-On Thursday, meanwhile, the company announced that it will support Health Records on iPhone – enabling hospitals and practices to use the Apple Health app to connect their consumers to see medical data from multiple providers whenever they choose.
+On Thursday, the company announced that it will support Health Records on iPhone – enabling hospitals and practices to use the Apple Health app to connect their consumers to see medical data from multiple providers whenever they choose.

-Patients at Meditech customers will soon have secure FHIR-enabled access to health information from participating institutions organized into one view, covering allergies, conditions, immunizations, lab results, medications, procedures, and vitals, and will receive notifications when their data is updated.
+Patients at Meditech customers will soon have secure FHIR-enabled access to health information from participating institutions organized into one view, covering allergies, conditions, immunizations, lab results, medications, procedures and vitals, and will receive notifications when their data is updated.

-The project will start with pilots at Sellersville, Pennsylvania-based Grand View Health, Greenfield, Indiana-based Hancock Regional Hospital and Doylestown, Pennsylvania-based Doylestown Hospital.
+The project will start with pilots at Sellersville, Pennsylvania-based Grand View Health; Greenfield, Indiana-based Hancock Regional Hospital; and Doylestown, Pennsylvania-based Doylestown Hospital.

 Meditech plans to make the functionality accessible across all its EHR platforms with version 6.0 of Expanse.